 Insider Buys Neurotrope's Stock

-Neurotrope Inc (NASDAQ:NTRP) was trading 2.1% higher from the previous closing price.
-A Form 4 filing filed with the SEC on Tuesday, October 20 showed that Silverman Joshua bought 50,000 shares at an average price of $1.09.
-The transaction moved the executive's stake in Neurotrope Inc. to 100,000 shares.
+Neurotrope Inc (NASDAQ:NTRP) was trading 3.6% higher from the previous closing price.
+A Form 4 filing filed with the SEC on Monday, October 26 showed that Schechter Jonathan bought 25,000 shares at an average price of $1.10.
+The transaction moved the executive's stake in Neurotrope Inc. to 50,000 shares.

 While transactions from an insider shouldn't be used as the sole item to make an investment or trading decision, an insider buying or selling stock in their company can be a good added factor that leads to more conviction in a decision.